Magical Power of Escherichia coli-1885

 Specimen collection:

-• Feces or rectal swab or wound swab.
+• Faeces or rectal swab, or wound swab.

 • Pus.